 It's a common complaint: ADHD makes it hard for your child to focus on a task long enough to start it, let alone finish it.
-While picking up that dirty sock on the floor yourself would be a lot easier, your child needs to learn ways to do tasks and get things done -- eventually, on their own.
+Sure, you could pick up that dirty sock on the floor yourself, but your child needs to learn ways to get things done on his own.

-These tips and ideas could make both your lives easier.
+These tips could make both your lives easier.

 Explain What You Mean

-Telling your child to go clean their room probably won't work.
-The task is too big for a kid who's easily distracted.
-And the meaning is hazy: What qualifies as "clean" anyway?
+You can't just tell a child with ADHD to go clean her room.
+That chore is too big for a kid who's easily distracted.
+And the meaning is hazy: What qualifies as "clean," anyway?

 Make Reminders Obvious

-Use large and colorful sticky notes.
-Put them where they'll do the most good, in places where your child needs to remember something.
-"Brush your teeth" on the bathroom mirror, or "Do you have your backpack?" by the door, for examples.
+Use large, colorful sticky notes.
+Put them where they'll do the most good, in places where your child needs to remember something -- "Brush your teeth" on the bathroom mirror or "Do you have your backpack?" by the door, for examples.

-For ongoing weekly tasks or projects that will take a while, use a calendar.
+Use a calendar for ongoing weekly tasks or projects that will take a while.
 Get a big one.
 Hang it somewhere your child will see it many times a day.
-Let them fill in and check off deadlines.
-For some kids, writing with brightly colored markers will help grab their attention.
+Let him fill in and check off deadlines.

-Kids with ADHD need motivation, so try giving a reward when a task is done.
+Kids with ADHD need motivation, so reward a job well done.
 You don't have to spoil your child with money, expensive gifts, or food.
-Rewards can be small.
-It’s more important to give rewards often.
+Prizes can be small.
+It’s more important to give them often.

-Use something your child wants as a reward.
-Young kids may be happy with stickers or trading cards.
-Older kids may prefer time to do something they enjoy, such as using the iPad or their cell phone.
+Give something your child wants.
+Young kids like stickers or trading cards.
+Older kids want time on their iPad or cell phone.

-Make rewards as directly related to the chore as possible.
-For instance, you could give your kid 5 minutes of video game time for every 5 minutes they spend cleaning.
+Relate the chore to the reward.
+For instance, give your kid 5 minutes of video-game time for every 5 minutes she spends cleaning.

-Avoid big, long-term rewards, such as a camping trip if they can keep their room clean for a month.
-That kind of goal can be too abstract, not concrete and connected enough, to inspire a kid with ADHD.
+Avoid big, long-term rewards, like a camping trip if she keeps her room clean for a month.
+That kind of goal is too abstract and too far off to inspire a kid with ADHD.